Crock Pot Mississippi Pot Roast is slow cooker goodness! Chuck roast combined with ranch dressing mix, onion soup mix, butter and peperoncini.

 Not with this recipe.
 No other liquid needs to be added.
 The pot roast will slowly release its own juices from the fat and the connective tissue.
 In addition, the butter will melt as well.
 So do not add any additional liquid.

-INGREDIENTS NEEDED TO MAKE MISSISSIPPI POT ROAST: (FULL RECIPE AT THE BOTTOM OF THE POST)
+WHAT DO YOU NEED TO MAKE MISSISSIPPI POT ROAST: (FULL RECIPE AT THE BOTTOM OF THE POST)

 - chuck roast